• Skip to main content

 Once you click the ‘book now’ button, you’ll be guided through a series of questions about your pet.
 You’ll be asked to give a brief description of their health or behavioural issues so that they can match you with a vet who can help.

-Then, it will take you to a list of licensed veterinarians.
+Then, the website will take you to a list of licensed veterinarians.
 You’ll usually get to see a photo of the vet you’ll be speaking with, as well as a detailed summary of their qualifications, work experience and the areas of practice they specialise in.
 Once you pick a vet, choose a time, and pay the fee, you’ll be sent a link to join your video or voice call via email.
 The rest is pretty similar to a normal vet consult.

 How to prepare for your virtual vet visit